Allyre Bureau: Political career

 Attracted to the ideas of Charles Fourier, Bureau left the army and settled in Paris, where he earned a living by giving music lessons and writing songs, often using texts by Romantic poets he knew, such as Théophile Gautier.
 He was acquainted with major cultural figures such as Victor Hugo, Alexandre Dumas, Gérard de Nerval, Franz Liszt, and Hector Berlioz.

-Bureau took part in the 1830 July Revolution as well as the French Revolution of 1848.
+The Bureau took part in the 1830 July Revolution as well as the French Revolution of 1848.
 He stood for elections in 1848, 1849, and 1850.
 He was arrested during a demonstration on June 13, 1849.
 Bureau was imprisoned for five months, variously at Palais de la Cité, La Force Prison, and Sainte-Pélagie Prison.

 He was for a time President of the "Club des républicains-socialistes."

 Bureau then emigrated to the United States, following in the footsteps of his friend Victor Prosper Considerant.
 He settled there with his wife, three sons, and daughter.
 He directed the La Réunion (Dallas) colony there from 1857 until his death.